The Concept

 Beads → TD: Transpilation Applied to Itself

 Beads was the conceptual unlock: issues as linked beads, dependencies matter, order matters.
-It was 180,000 lines of Go with 3-5 second response times.
+It was a great project — 180,000 lines of Go with real architectural ambition.
+But it grew far heavier than the specific value I needed from it.

+So I just made what I actually wanted.
 TD is the same concept transpiled into something better: under 1,000 lines of Bash + SQLite, instant response.
 Same abstraction.
 200x smaller.
+Try it at tdtask.pages.dev.

 Incantations